A representation formula of the viscosity solution of the contact Hamilton-Jacobi equation and its applications: An implicit Lax-Oleinik semigroup

-By Lemma \ref{begin} (i), $u_k(x,t)$ converges uniformly to $u(x,t)$, and the limit function satisfies (\ref{T-}).
-We have proven in Item ($\ast$) that for $\varphi\in Lip(M)$, $T^-_t\varphi(x)$ is the Lipschitz continuous viscosity solution of (\ref{C}).
-We assert for any $\varphi$ and $\psi\in C(M)$, If the assertion is true, for $t\in [0,T]$, $T^-_t\varphi_m$ converges uniformly to $T^-_t\varphi$.
-According to the stability of viscosity solutions, we conclude that $T^-_t\varphi$ is the continuous viscosity solution of (\ref{C}) under the initial condition $u(x,0)=\varphi(x)$.
-The uniqueness of the viscosity solution of (\ref{C}) is guaranteed by the comparison theorem (see \cite[Theorem 2.1]{Ish6}).
+We have proved in Item ($\ast$) that for $\varphi\in \text{Lip}(M)$, $T^-_t\varphi(x)$ is the Lipschitz solution of (\ref{C}).
+We assert for any $\varphi$ and $\psi\in C(M)$, If the assertion is true, then for $t\in [0,T]$, $T^-_t\varphi_m$ converges uniformly to $T^-_t\varphi$ as $m\to \infty$.
+According to the stability of viscosity solutions, we conclude that $T^-_t\varphi$ is the solution of (\ref{C}) under the initial condition $u(x,0)=\varphi(x)$.
+The uniqueness of the solution of (\ref{C}) is guaranteed by the comparison theorem (see \cite[Theorem 2.1]{Ish6}).
 The assertion (\ref{tno}) above will be verified in Proposition \ref{psg} below.